juji-io/datalevin/doc/search.md

 The search engine indices are stored in one inverted list and two key-value maps.
-In addition to information about each term and each document, the positions of term occurrences in the documents are also stored to support match highlighting, proximity query (planned), and phrase query (planned).
+In addition to information about each term and each document, the positions of term occurrences in the documents are also stored to support match highlighting and proximity query.

 Specifically, the following LMDB sub-databases are created for search supposes:

-* `terms`: map of term -> `term-info`
+* `terms`: map of term -> `term-info`.
-* `docs`: map of document id -> document reference and document norm
+* `docs`: map of document id -> document reference and document norm.
-* `positions`: inverted lists of term id and document id -> positions and offsets of the term in the document
+* `positions`: inverted lists of term id and document id -> positions and offsets of the term in the document.
+This storage is optional, where user set it with `:index-position?` option.

 The inverted list implementation leverages the `DUPSORT` feature of LMDB, where multiple values (i.e. the list) of the same key are stored together in sorted